October 14, 2014

 She doesn’t understand these principles, of course, but she applied each of them when she saw something she wanted—red cowboy boots.

 In the steps below, you’ll see that my niece was able to alter her methods to meet her goals, and found a way that required less output on her end to get there.
-Isn’t that what we’re looking for in ecommerce: a lesson in how to improve conversion rates and offer more relevance to our customers with less overhead?
+It translates to a business lesson: how to improve conversion rates and offer more relevance to our customers with less overhead?

 Stage 1: Negotiation